Amount of an individual's gift that's credited to MIT's annual giving totals.

 A popular type of charitable remainder trust that pays a percentage of the fair market value of the trust, valued annually, to a maximum of two beneficiaries age 55 or older.
 The minimum gift to a unitrust is $100,000.
 Read more about charitable remainder unitrusts.

 An association of a gift to an individual who is not the primary donor of that gift.
 Gifts can be assigned "cross credit" if the individual's relationship to the gift is made known to MIT.
 Cross credits are used for donor stewardship, cultivation, and recognition.
-The gift is only counted once toward the Annual Fund totals.
+The gift is only counted once toward MIT's annual giving totals.

 [ back to top ]